theneva/dissertation/src/test-project.md

 Measuring quality of microservice deployment requires a reference system comprising multiple services.
 The app _BeerFave_ was built to accommodate this.
 Keeping the system as close to realistic as possible is important for the findings' validity [TODO REFERENCE TO OATES maybe?].
 Many popular applications can be generalised (although greatly simplified in the process) to:

 - storage and authentication of __users__;
-- a collection of __items__ (e.g., posts on a social medium);
+- a collection of __items__ (e.g., posts on a social medium); and
-- a set of __links__ between _items_ and _users_, e.g. "saving" an _item_ for later access; and
+- a set of __links__ between _items_ and _users_, e.g. "saving" an _item_ for later access.
-- a __recommendation__ engine suggesting new _items_ to a user based on their current state.

-BeerFave is a comparatively simple system consisting of these four services; a public-facing API to tie the services together and expose their functionality; and a web application to consume and manipulate the data contained in the services.
+BeerFave is a comparatively simple system consisting of these three services; a public-facing API to tie the services together and expose their functionality; and a web application to consume and manipulate the data contained in the services.

 One key concern for any microservice system is _standardisation_ on languages and platforms.
 It is certainly an organisational problem: teams consist of people who are typically fluent in a comparatively small set of programming languages.
 However, the configuration required to automate deployment of the services is another considerable factor.
 TODO I don't know where I'm going with this sentence